 I’ve never considered myself a people person, I mean I can talk to a person about crap all day but I find it difficult to engage a person in a serious sense.
-I feel more of an extrovert than an introvert which people find hard to believe but I use humour to hide my lack of confidence.
+I feel more of an introvert than an extrovert which people find hard to believe but I use humour to hide my lack of confidence.
 I’m more comfortable with close friends or being on my own and working in partnership with my camera to feel where it’s at!
 So when asked to carry out a street photography shoot my anxiety levels rose to the extremes, like preparing yourself for a major operation or having your teeth pulled at the dentist.

 The thought of engaging with strangers left me feeling utter dread.
 Take their photographers either with or without them knowing and do it with compassion made me feel like I was violating their privacy.
 Having carried out a few street photography shoots previously, I kind of knew how it all worked, peoples different reactions but I didn’t want to do the same thing again.
 I didn’t want to go into a town or city and show people busy at work, I wanted to show fun, down time, people at leisure.
 For that reason I chose to shoot in my local park.